 - What Do You Do if Your Pet gets Poisoned?

-As with humans, felines can contract cat hepatitis at any phase of their life.
+As with humans, cats can contract feline hepatitis at any phase of their life.
 While it might be challenging to watch your pet experiencing any type of sickness, the best thing to do as their pet parent is to notice when they’re ill and get them help as soon as you can.

-This post will offer you an overview of feline hepatitis, typical symptoms related to this health issue, and go over how felines contract this sickness in the first place.
+This post will offer you an overview of feline hepatitis, typical symptoms related to this health issue, and go over how cats contract this sickness in the first place.